Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness: GNQ: Upper-Bounding Disclosure

-\thmMIEntropy* \begin{proof} Fix $j \in [N]$ for the rest of the proof.
-Note that using the SGD update rule, the final model $\theta_{N_r}$ is obtained from the second to last model $\theta_{N_r-1}$ together with the gradient in the last batch $\hat{g}_{N_r-1}$.
+The following is the proof of Theorem~\ref{thm:MI-Entropy} \begin{proof} Note that using the SGD update rule, the final model $\theta_{N_r}$ is obtained from the second to last model $\theta_{N_r-1}$ together with the gradient in the last batch $\hat{g}_{N_r-1}$.
 By the data processing inequality, we obtain:

 By recursively applying this decomposition from step $N_r$ down to step $0$, we obtain:

 Since the initial model $\theta_0$ is chosen independently of the training data, we have $I[T_j;\theta_0] = 0$.
 Hence, we obtain: